mirjak/draft-trammell-optional-security-not/draft-trammell-optional-security-not.md

 Moving from no deployment of an optional security extension to full deployment is a protocol transition as described in {{?RFC8170}}.
-We posit that the implicit transition plans for these protocols have generally suffered from an underestimation of a disincentive (section 5.2) linked to the relationship between P and Q for any given protocol.
+We posit that the implicit transition plans for these protocols have generally suffered from an underestimation of the disincentive (as in section 5.2 of {{RFC8170}}) linked to the relationship between P and Q for any given protocol.

-Specifically, if Q is much greater than P, then any user of an optional security extension will face an overwhelming incentive to disable that extension, as the cost of dealing with spuriously failing operations becomes greater than the cost of dealing with relatively rare successful attacks.
+Specifically, if Q is much greater than P, then any user of an optional security extension will face an overwhelming incentive to disable that extension, as the cost of dealing with spuriously failing operations overwhelms the cost of dealing with relatively rare successful attacks.
 This incentive becomes stronger when the cause of the false positive is someone else's problem; i.e. not a misconfiguration the user can possibly fix.
 This situation can arise when poor design, documentation, or tool support elevates the incidence of misconfiguration (high Q), in an environment where the attack models addressed by the extension are naturally rare (low P).

 This is not a novel observation; a similar phenomenon following from the base-rate fallacy has been studied in the literature on operational security,